Table of Contents

 |Step 1||A careful history and physical evaluation.|

-The treatment of hereditary hemorrhagic telangiectasia can be summarized in the following points:
+The treatment of hereditary hemorrhagic telangiectasia can be summarized as follows:

 |Nasal and gastrointestinal telangiectasias||Significant hemorrhage||Aggressively whenever bleeding|